-Afterword: Five months after I had shared with a mostly receptive faculty and administration the de facto racism and teacher expectation differential I had observed, Eastside students took the state tests.
-Despite the fact that there were no systemic changes in governance during those five months, no significant changes in the alignment of curriculum with state tests, no significant changes in instructional practices, and much less professional development than I had promised and hoped for—in other words, despite the only observable changes during those five months having been changes in the expectations and behaviors of Eastside’s adults toward historically under-performing students—black students and special education students met and exceeded the NCLB/AYP targets for growth for the first time in the School’s history.
+Afterword: Five months after I had shared with a mostly receptive faculty and administration the de facto racism and teacher expectation differential I had observed, Brandywine students took the state tests.
+Despite the fact that there were no systemic changes in governance during those five months, no significant changes in the alignment of curriculum with state tests, no significant changes in instructional practices, and much less professional development than I had promised and hoped for—in other words, despite the only observable changes during those five months having been changes in the expectations and behaviors of Brandywine’s adults toward historically under-performing students—black students and special education students met and exceeded the NCLB/AYP targets for growth for the first time in the School’s history.

-In the spring of 2008, the school board approved a comprehensive Eastside High School restructuring plan; however, the following August I discovered that there was no intention on the part of the school district to provide the staffing and other aspects of the plan that were crucial to its success.
-Rather than fight the matter, I am ashamed to say that I acquiesced to the political inertia of the situation and decided to retire, which I did the following June (2009).
+In the spring of 2008, the school board approved a comprehensive Brandywine High School restructuring plan; however, the following August I discovered that there was no intention on the part of the school district to provide the staffing and other aspects of the plan that were crucial to its success.
+Rather than fight the matter, I acquiesced to the political inertia of the situation and decided to retire, which I did the following June (2009).
 During the year after my retirement, much of what we had begun to establish as a part of the school climate was undermined by a small number of veteran, recalcitrant faculty members and by a new principal, the impact of which validated an observation by a highly respected colleague who had told me that the good works of change agents (of which I had been one) lasted about as long as the exhaust fumes from their cars as they drove away for the last time.
-Within two years, white flight had reduced the Eastside student population by a quarter and there was not significant improvement in the achievement of Eastside’s remaining students: America’s systemic and societal racism had once again reared its insidious head.
+Within two years, white flight had reduced the Eastside student population by a quarter, and there was not significant improvement in the achievement of Brandywine’s remaining students: America’s systemic and societal racism had once again reared its insidious head.

 Dear Reader: your “follow” will be most appreciated (click “Menu” in this post) as will forwarding this post’s link to a friend who you think might enjoy the blog.
 Thanks!
 Jeff